nekitkas/lookinlabs-test-task/README.md

 Run the application inside of AWS app runner via terraform.
 You can use [following repository](https://github.com/KostLinux/aws-app-runner-tf-template) to deploy the application.

 But if you use the repository, remove everything, which is unnecessary to run the application in AWS App Runner (like route53).

-## Task 3 (Problem Solving)

-Solve the following problems:
-- golang modules are not working, find and fix it
-- problemSolver causes memory leak, find the issue and fix it

-Hint: [htop](https://hisham.hm/htop/) can be used to monitor the memory leak.
-Hint: Data slice length is the key to solve the problem.

 ## Comments